Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 Extra info – Some countries, like the UK for example, do not allow any live animals to be imported via the cabin.
 All animals must go in the hold regardless.

-What are the weight allowances for pets in the cabin?
+Weight allowances for pets in the cabin

 Every airline has different weights for pets inside the cabin and different rules, so you’ll need to check who you fly with for their individual rules.

-Saudi AirlinesEtihad Airways
+Saudia AirlinesEtihad Airways

 5 kg total weight8 kg total weight